Skip to main content

 You can still use your email to sign in.
 However, passwords are being replaced by verification codes.
 Instead of entering a password, you will receive a unique code sent to your email address each time you sign in.
 This change enhances security and simplifies the sign-in process.

-Verification codes provide stronger security than passwords because they are single-use and sent directly to your email address or via SMS to your mobile phone number.
+Verification codes offer stronger security than passwords.
+They are single‑use and sent directly to your email or mobile phone.

 Unlike passwords, they cannot be guessed or compromised through phishing attacks.
-This method also eliminates the need to remember or create complex passwords, offering a safer and more convenient way to protect your account.
+This method removes the need to remember or create complex passwords.
+It offers a safer and more convenient way to protect your account.